Denture Frequently Asked Questions

 Most dentures, regardless of the type take about 2 1/2 to 3 weeks, and will require 5-7 visits until they are ready to go home.
 Healing times may also apply.
 Please ask for those specific to you.

-Can my denture be relined?
+Can my dentures be relined?

 Complete dentures can be relined to keep them fitting well to gums that have changed due to weight loss, natural bone resorption, etc. Partial dentures can be relined in the areas that sit upon soft tissue.
 How often dentures can be relined will depend on how dramatically gums change on an individual.

-Can my denture be repaired?
+Can my dentures be repaired?